cric96/aggregate-computing-and-ml-notes/index.md

 The essential constructs of the calculus are:

+> **Time evolution**: rep(e1){e2} is a construct for dynamically changing fields through the ``repeated" application of the functional expression e2.
+At the first computation round (or, more precisely, when no previous state is available—e.g., initially or at re-entrance after state was cleared out due to branching), e2 is applied to e1, then at each other step it is applied to the value obtained at the previous step.

+> **Neighbourhood interaction**: foldhood(e1)(e2){e3} and nbr{e} model device-to-device interaction.
+The foldhood construct evaluates expression e3 against every aligned neighbour (including the device itself), then aggregates the values collected through e2 together with the initial value e1.
+The nbr construct tags expressions e signalling that (when evaluated against a neighbour) the value of e has to be gathered from neighbours (and not directly evaluated).
+Such behaviour is implemented via a conceptual broadcast of the values evaluated for e.

 # Possible conflicts
 - Aggregate computing born to handle self-organisation by a global specification of the system behaviour.
 So we have a declarative specification of the system, knowing why nodes behave in some way.
 With standard Machine Learning, we miss this link, so we carefully pay attention to this point.